 A vulnerability in the web-based management interface of Cisco Integrated Management Controller (IMC) Software could allow an unauthenticated, remote attacker to cause the web-based management interface to unexpectedly restart.
 The vulnerability is due to insufficient input validation on the web-based management interface.
 An attacker could exploit this vulnerability by sending a crafted HTTP request to an affected device.
 A successful exploit could allow the attacker to cause the interface to restart, resulting in a denial of service (DoS) condition.

-A vulnerability in the implementation of Network Address Translation (NAT) functionality in Cisco IOS 12.4 through 15.6 could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition on an affected device.
-The vulnerability is due to the improper translation of H.323 messages that use the Registration, Admission, and Status (RAS) protocol and are sent to an affected device via IPv4 packets.
-An attacker could exploit this vulnerability by sending a crafted H.323 RAS packet through an affected device.
-A successful exploit could allow the attacker to cause the affected device to crash and reload, resulting in a DoS condition.
-This vulnerability affects Cisco devices that are configured to use an application layer gateway with NAT (NAT ALG) for H.323 RAS messages.
-By default, a NAT ALG is enabled for H.323 RAS messages.
-Cisco Bug IDs: CSCvc57217.
+A vulnerability in the Layer 2 Tunneling Protocol (L2TP) feature of Cisco IOS XE Software could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition on an affected device.
+This vulnerability is due to improper handling of certain L2TP packets.
+An attacker could exploit this vulnerability by sending crafted L2TP packets to an affected device.
+A successful exploit could allow the attacker to cause the device to reload unexpectedly, resulting in a DoS condition.
+Note: Only traffic directed to the affected system can be used to exploit this vulnerability.